 3 – Scrolling to a specific element

-To achieve this, you must first identify the web element using the correct locator.
+You must first identify the web element using the correct locator to achieve this.
 Let’s say it’s stored in a variable called “myElement”.
-What our code will do is to scroll until myElement is visible, using the scrollIntoView method:
+What our code will do is scroll until myElement is visible using the scrollIntoView method:

 4 – Clicking on an element using JavaScript